European shares hit lowest since Sept 2013 as banks extend falls

 financial stress for bond holders in the banking sector.
 There

-in terms of euro or U.S. dollar funding in money markets for
+of any strain in terms of euro or U.S. dollar funding in money

 Among the few gainers, Vestas rose 4 percent after